onfleet/ruby-onfleet/README.md

 recipients.get(config, 'workerId')
 ```

-Along with searching for an entity object with an associated id, the following query parameters are also available across a select group of endpoints:
+Along with searching for an entity object with an associated `id`, the following query parameters are also available across a select group of endpoints:

 * `queryParameters` (hash)
 * `name`